DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 >**What is albedo?**
 Albedo is a Latin word which means whiteness.
 It's simply the color of a material.

 Make the hour indicator use this material.
-You can do this by dragging the material onto the object in either the scene or hierarchy window.
-You can also drag it to the bottom of the inspector window, or change Element 0 of the mesh renderer's Materials array.
+You can do this in a number of ways:

+- By dragging the material onto the object in either the scene or hierarchy window.
+- Or by dragging it to the bottom of the inspector window.
+- Or by draggin it onto Element 0 of the mesh renderer's Materials array.

 <img src="images/Game-Objects-and-Scripts-016.png" width="48%">